 The morning of Sept.
 1, 2018, was supposed to be rainy, but thankfully it was only cloudy.
 The cap and cross were put into place and filmed by Peggy Carbine, a parishioner.
 We hope to splice Peggy’s work all together and make a video someday.
 See two of the videos by clicking HERE and HERE.
 The cross settled well into its spot.
 Two chains, connected to a concrete block, weigh down the cross assembly from underneath, and a copper wire acts as a lightning ground.
 We are hopeful future roofers can just lift up the cross and base, add new shingles, and set it back down again.

 The cross came in at $250, plus about that much in hardware, and a $500 bucket truck fee.
 Not counting the author’s time, that’s $1,000.
 If we had received a mini-grant we would have — most likely — turned it all over to third parties and spent much more.
 We also would not have had nearly as much fun.

 The cross has survived its first two weeks of storms and 90°F heat.
 So far, so good.
 I have left the blueprints in the bell tower which, if not eaten by rodents, should assist my unknown successors in a few decades.
 I won’t be there, but would like to be.
 I hope they don’t get a mini-grant, or they’ll miss all the fun.

-Dan Clifford is Senior Warden at the Church of the Advent, and a member of the Executive Council of the Diocese of Lexington.
+Emmett Daniel (Dan) Clifford is the Senior Warden at the Church of the Advent, and Vice President of the Executive Council of the Diocese of Lexington.
 When he is not re-learning trigonometry, he is an attorney.

 The church building is covered in vines, and capped with what might have been the original cross.
 The back of the scanned photo refers to the girl in the picture as “Beton(?) lassie.”